 The associate vice president for advancement has responsibility for the annual giving program, development communications and stewardship, research and prospect management.
-The associate vice president for advancement leads strategic projects for the vice president of advancement, as well as provides division-wide support for financial and strategic planning, resource management, reporting, messaging, volunteer management, human resources and personnel development.
+The associate vice president for advancement leads strategic projects for the vice president of advancement, as well as provides division-wide support for campaign operations, financial and strategic planning, resource management, reporting, messaging, volunteer management, human resources and personnel development.
+The associate vice president for advancement reports to the vice president for advancement.

-SENIOR DIRECTOR FOR ALUMNI RELATIONS
+EXECUTIVE DIRECTOR FOR ALUMNI RELATIONS

-The senior director for alumni relations serves as staff liaison to the Alumni Association Board of Directors and its committees, supervises the Office of Alumni Relations, and is liaison to the Office of Communications and Marketing.
-The senior director for alumni relations reports to the vice president for advancement.
+The executive director for alumni engagement serves as staff liaison to the Alumni Association Board of Directors and its committees and supervises the staff in the Office of Alumni Engagement.
+The executive director for alumni relations reports to the vice president for advancement.